 Engineering our digital society

-The Digital Society Institute is one of the three multidisciplinary research institutes of the University of Twente.
+The Digital Society Institute (DSI) is one of the three multidisciplinary research institutes of the University of Twente.
 At the Digital Society Institute, we strive to engineer digitalization toward systems that allow for well-informed, even accountable decision-making.
 We achieve this by doing scientific research that contributes to solving three challenges:

 An essential aspect of our mission is to conduct research that has an impact on society.
 Digitalization stretches out from creating, innovating and developing digital technologies to adopting and crafting them to our everyday needs, desires and habits.
 In this way, digitalization shapes technologies by adding value and imposing what we can and are willing to adopt and use for our desires and the challenges we face.